BenjaminHayum/BenjaminHayum.github.io/publications.md

 ### 2024

+"A Conversation on AI and Society." *WAISI Panel Speaker Event with Professors Annette Zimmermann (Philosophy), Jerry Zhu (CS), and David Shaffer (Education).*

-“Navigating the Frontier of AI Development: Balancing Transformative Potential and Emerging Risks". *Introduction for Seb Krier from Google DeepMind*
+“Navigating the Frontier of AI Development: Balancing Transformative Potential and Emerging Risks." *Introduction for Seb Krier from Google DeepMind*

 “Governing Frontier AI: Policy Challenges and Strategies”. *Introduction for Caleb Withers from Center for a New American Security*